Close Menu

 Vocational experts testify about what kinds of jobs are available to you.
 However, they also testify as to the number of jobs that exist in the national economy.
 For example, a VE may testify as to whether your work skills can be used in other work.
 They will also testify about the specific jobs in which they can be used.

-A VE may also testify as to the effects of solely nonexertional impairments on the range of work a person can do.
+A VE may also testify about the effects of mental symptoms on the range of work a person can do.
 Likewise, the VE can testify about the erosion of the job base caused by all of your medical conditions.

 HIRE AN ATTORNEY WITH EXPERIENCE TO HELP YOU